matthewjrobinson24/networking/csqs.md

       MTgK
 ___________________________________________________________________________________________________________
 RAW Sockets are created in ________ space.
-Specify the one word BASE64 conversion of your answer in ALL CAPS. -
+Specify the one word BASE64 conversion of your answer in ALL CAPS. - KERNEL

+    S0VSTkVMCg==
 ___________________________________________________________________________________________________________
 Which module would you need to import to convert data into a corresponding 2-digit hex representation?
-Specify the module in lowercase and converted to BASE64. -
+Specify the module in lowercase and converted to BASE64. - binascii

+    YmluYXNjaWkK
 ___________________________________________________________________________________________________________
 What is the proper format to pro-grammatically pack the IPv4 RAW header?
 Specify the answer in the proper case.
 Include only what is between the single or double quotes and not the quotes themselves or the "!".